Mishaal bint Fahd Al Saud: Death of a Princess documentary

 Independent film producer Antony Thomas came to Saudi Arabia and interviewed numerous people about the princess' story.
-He was met by conflicting stories, which later became the subject matter of a British documentary, Death of a Princess.
+He was met by conflicting stories, which later became the subject of a British documentary, Death of a Princess.
 The film was scheduled to show on 9 April 1980 on the ITV television network and then a month later on the public television network PBS in the United States.
 Both broadcasts were met with livid protests followed by strong diplomatic, economic and political pressure from the Saudis to cancel these broadcasts.
 After having failed to get the British broadcast cancelled, King Khalid expelled the British ambassador from Saudi Arabia.

 In May 1980, attention then shifted to PBS where their officials endured a month of mounting pressure from corporations and politicians.
 A major PBS sponsor, the Mobil Oil Corporation, took out a full-page ad in The New York Times op-ed page opposing the film and declaring it jeopardized U.S.-Saudi relations.
 After some stalling, it was eventually broadcast by the PBS program World in most of the US on 12 May 1980, although some PBS stations did not do so.
-For example, in South Carolina, the PBS affiliate cancelled broadcast of the film, a decision influenced by fact that the then US Ambassador to Saudi Arabia, John C. West, had formerly been the state's governor.
-In 2005, PBS aired Death Of A Princess on Frontline, the successor to World, to commemorate the 25th anniversary of the original broadcast.
+For example, in South Carolina, the PBS affiliate South Carolina Educational Television canceled the broadcast of the film, a decision influenced by the fact that the then US Ambassador to Saudi Arabia, John C. West, had formerly been the state's governor.
+In 2005, PBS aired Death of a Princess on Frontline, the successor to World, to commemorate the 25th anniversary of the original broadcast.

 King Khalid was said to have offered $11 million to the network to suppress the film.

 According to director Antony Thomas, there was no trial or official execution:

 David Fanning, co-writer and executive producer of Death of a Princess, added:

+Thomas stated that the killing was "about honor" instead of being based in Islamic law.
+Raza Ali Sayeed of Dawn wrote that "it’s probable" that her death occurred "for simply bringing dishonor to the family".
+Lora Wildenthal, author of The Language of Human Rights in West Germany, described the event as an honor killing.